Student Course Syllabi Information

 KCTCS Code of Student Conduct

 Faculty and students at Elizabethtown Community and Technical College are bound by principles of truth and honesty that are fundamental for an educational community.
-Information about academic rights and academic offenses and the student s right to appeal is located in ARTICLE II ACADEMIC POLICIES AND PROCEDURES (2.1-2.9) in the KCTCS Code of Student Conduct.
-(Revised June 2009)
+Information about academic rights and academic offenses and the student's right to appeal is located in ARTICLE II ACADEMIC POLICIES AND PROCEDURES (2.1-2.9) in the KCTCS Code of Student Conduct.
+(Revised August 2020)

 Accessing/Checking your KCTCS Email

 As a student of the KCTCS System, E-mail is an integral part of the distance learning process as well as your everyday process as a student of Elizabethtown Community and Technical College.
 You get grade information, class registration, and other related information on your email account.
 In addition, all of your KCTCS information will come through student email.

 Your password must be changed via the KCTCS User Account Center.
 You will need to know your student id number to use the User Account Center.
 Attempting to change your password through your mailbox will fail.

 Also if your phone has been set to sync with the previous KCTCS email system (prior to July 12, 2012), you will now need to set up your mobile device to work with 365.
 Select the link below for assistance.